 I am really looking forward to finishing some figurative paintings which I have put on the back burner until my show at Flatline in May is fully installed.
 I also have ideas for some more fairly large paper-cuts and embroidery pieces which further explore my ideas of home and belonging.

-Stay in touch with Emily
+Stay Connected with Emily